-How do you feel when you log in to Windows after a month, find out there are updates to install, you select to install those updates and those Windows updates get stuck at zero percent?
+How do you feel when you log in to Windows after a month, see there are updates to install, and try installing them, only for Windows Update to get stuck at zero percent?

 Why am I talking about Windows updates on a blog dedicated to Linux and Open Source?
 Because I prefer to dual boot Windows with Linux.
 While I use Linux as my main desktop, once in a while I do log in to Windows.
-The most annoying thing after logging in Windows is the updates.
-It has happened to me on several occasions when the Windows update was not working.
-I choose to install the updates and the updates get stuck at 0 KB and 0%, like this:
+The most annoying thing to see after logging in to Windows is updates.
+It has happened to me on several occasions that Windows Update has stopped working.
+I choose to install the updates, but the installation get stuck at 0 KB downloaded and 0% complete, like this:

 In this tutorial, we shall see how to make Windows Update work again.
 The tutorial should be applicable for Windows 7, Windows 8, and Windows 8.1.

 Fix Windows updates stuck at zero percent

-Please mind that Windows updates can be stuck at any percent and that, for partially-installed updates, the trick which we are going to use would require you to install those updates again.
-I hope you would not find it too inconvenient.
-If you are ready, let’s see how to fix this Windows update issue.
+Please bear in mind that Windows updates can get stuck at any percent and that, for partially-installed updates, the trick which we are going to use would require you to install those updates again.
+I hope you won’t find it too inconvenient.
+If you are ready, let’s see how to fix this Windows Update issue.

 Press Windows+R. This will prompt a run dialogue box.
 In here, type services.msc:

 Now it brings us to all the services installed on Windows.
 These services are listed in alphabetical order.
 Scroll down and look for Windows Update Service.
 Right click on it and stop it.

-Now go in C:\Windows\SoftwareDistribution and delete all of its contents.
-Actually, this is the folder where the downloaded installation files were stored.
-But since Windows update suck, they somehow have a problem with partially downloaded update files.
+Now go to C:\Windows\SoftwareDistribution and delete all of its contents.
+This is the folder where the downloaded installation files were stored.
+Windows Update sucks, and has a problem with partially downloaded update files.

-Go back to services again (as mentioned in Step 1) and this time start the Windows Update Service, by right-clicking on it.
+Go back to services again (as explained in Step 1) and this time start the Windows Update Service, by right-clicking on it.
 Try to update Windows again.
 It should be working this time.

-So once you have got the updates working, perhaps you will find plenty of updates to install at next reboot.
-And that moment calls for a meme:
+Once you have got the updates working, you may find plenty of updates to install at next reboot.
+This moment calls for a meme: